 - Trojans – True to its name, the trojan presents itself as a harmless application for you to install on your computer.
 It then takes over the PC and sends crucial information to its developer.
 It may also carry viruses and ransomware along with it.

 To protect against all of these it's highly recommended to use an anti-malware software.
-You can choose one easily here.
+You can read who we think makes the best antimalware in our reviews that we have updated for 2021.